MicrochipTech/unicens-linux-daemon/cfg/README.md

 The `<MediaLBPort>` tag has only one attribute:

  - ClockConfig="..."
-	 - The value is a multiple of the network frame rate Fs (48 kHz); this means that the MediaLB port is always frequency locked to the network’s system clock.
+	 - The value is a multiple of the network frame rate Fs (48 kHz); this means that the MediaLB port is always frequency locked to the networkâ€™s system clock.
 	 - This is an enumeration.
 	 - Refer to section 5.2 to see the meaning.
 	 - These are the allowed values (case and space sensitive):